even4void/aliquote/content/post/practical-and-modern-vim.md

 ## Practical Vim

-As noted by Tim pope in his preface to Practical Vim, this book is not a simple bag of tips and tricks.
+Here is a brief sketch of the first part of the book.
+I'll come back to it later once I've digested the rest of the book.
+As noted by Tim pope in his preface to *Practical Vim*, this book is not a simple bag of tips and tricks.

 > You can understand my skepticism, then, when I found out Practical Vim was using a tips format.
 How could a couple of hundred tips accomplish what took me thousands?
 A few pages in I realized my definition of “tip” was narrow- minded.
 In contrast to the problem/solution pattern I had expected, Practical Vim tips teach lessons in thinking like a proficient Vim user.
 In a sense, they are more like parables than recipes.
 The first few tips are lessons about the wide applicability of the . command.
 This is a staple of any proficient Vim user’s repertoire, yet without guidance it was years before I came to realize this on my own.